dzxwcw/Bug_location/README.md

 ![issue](https://github.com/dzxwcw/Bug_location/blob/main/issue%20report%20example/issue.png)

 Issue reports are stored in xml format and each report contains information such as fixdate, opendate, summary, description, fixed version and fixed files.&#x20;

+#### Code Structure

+*   BisL/src

+    *   bug\_loc\_v0: This folder includes source code of our proposed apporach.

+    *   tool: This folder includes some elevant preprocessor functions.

+You should ensure your java version is 1.7 and you need to download and install your own graph database neo4j and the version of it need > 5.13.0